sagarpinninti/automate/README.md

 Overlay Network: (Flannel/Weave/Calico/OpenVswitch)

   This  virtual network gives a subnet to  each host to use with container runtimes.
   Each Pod has a unique routable IP inside cluster to reduce complexity off port mapping.

 helm Charts:

   Used for application management in kubernetes which performs tasks like install,upgrade.

+Kubeadm:
+  Kubernetes cluster installation tool.

+Kubectl:
+  kubectl is a command line interface for running commands against Kubernetes clusters.

+Kubernetes can be setup on  clustermode or Minikube(single node).

+Kubernetes Dashboard:
+   Graphical interace to monitor and manage cluster.